Premier League run-in: What is the latest in the top four battle?

 So, who else is in the mix?

-There are just eight points between Leicester City in third and Everton in 8th, and the latter also have a game in-hand so that gap could close further.
+There are 10 points between Leicester City in third and Everton in 8th, and the latter also have a game in-hand so that gap could close further.

-Right now, upstarts Leicester and West Ham are in the driving seat but Chelsea and Liverpool are now lurking just outside the top four and Jurgen Klopp’s men have a much easier schedule, on paper, than the other top four contenders.
+Right now, upstarts Leicester and in-form Chelsea are in the driving seat but West Ham, Liverpool and even Tottenham are lurking just outside the top four and Jurgen Klopp’s men have a much easier schedule, on paper, than the other top four contenders.

+Premier League top 4 odds (full odds provided by our partner, PointsBet)

+PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking our links

 Leicester City